Open-Speech-EkStep/crowdsource-dataplatform/functional_tests/Readme.md

 6. To run all specs parallely, `gauge run specs/ --env <env-name> -p`.
 7. To run with headless mode off, in `tests/AsrInitiative.js` file `const headless = process.env.headless_chrome.toLowerCase() === 'true';`, replace true with false.

-To run Galen tests, do the following:
-    - Specify url in `layout_test/suites/constant.properties` on which env you want to run the tests.

 Note:
     - All environment related properties are in the `functional_tests/env` folder.
     - Supported envs: local, dev, prod, test